ICE6 800G Generation Optical Engine

 Maximize Fiber Capacity

 Spectral efficiency of 8.833 bits/s/Hz and total C-band capacity of 42.4 Tb/s can be achieved with 800G wavelengths, with C+L band enabling more than 80 Tb/s.
-Key enabling features for maximizing spectral efficiency over longer distances include Nyquist subcarriers, a shared wavelocker, long-codeword probabilistic constellation shaping (64QAM), dynamic bandwidth allocation, and SD-FEC gain sharing.
+Key enabling features for maximizing spectral efficiency over longer distances include minimized roll-off, a shared wavelocker, long-codeword probabilistic constellation shaping (64QAM), dynamic bandwidth allocation, super-channels, and a low overhead Ethernet framing mode.

 Lower Operational Costs

-ICE6 enables platform power consumption of less than 0.2 W/Gb/s and can deliver up to 3.2 Tb/s of coherent bandwidth in one rack unit.
-Operational costs are further reduced with a small number of high-capacity wavelengths to provision and manage, as opposed to a larger number of lower-capacity wavelengths.
+ICE6 enables platform power consumption of less than 0.2 W/Gb/s and can deliver up to 6.4 Tb/s of coherent bandwidth in the 3RU GX G42.
+Operational costs are further reduced with fully flexible client-to-line mapping, and with a small number of high-capacity wavelengths to provision and manage, as opposed to a larger number of lower-capacity wavelengths.

 Leverage Innovative Features